Kinetic Interacting Particle Langevin Monte Carlo: Experiments

-In the following sections, we will consider three examples: (i) Bayesian logistic regression for synthetic data, (ii) Bayesian logistic regression on Wisconsin Cancer dataset, and (iii) a \gls*{bnn} example as a more challenging, non-convex example.
+In the following sections, we will consider three examples: (i) Bayesian logistic regression on a synthetic dataset, (ii) Bayesian logistic regression on the Wisconsin Cancer dataset, and (iii) a \gls*{bnn} example as a more challenging, non-convex example on the MNIST dataset.